 Maintaining physical health means you have more energy to enjoy a wider range of activities throughout your life.

-You should pursue 150 minutes a week of moderate-intensity activity level exercise.
+Experts recommend 150 minutes per week of moderate-intensity activity or 75 minutes per week of vigorous-intensity activity.
 Five days a week, 30 minutes per session would work, or you could break that up into two or three 10-15 minute sessions per day.
-Couple that with 2-3 days of strength training per week with 8-10 exercises per session.
-Separate each strength training session by at least one day’s rest.
+Don’t forget to incorporate strength training and balance exercises.
+Separate each strength training session by at least one day’s rest to reduce the risk of injury.

 If you are physically unable to achieve these levels, you can still work on your physical fitness.
 People with chronic diseases like diabetes, heart disease, arthritis and asthma can benefit from less strenuous exercises designed to meet their needs.